joeaguilar/Tabitha/README.md

 Enable Developer Mode on the right.

 Click the "Load unpacked" button and navigate to where you have the extension downloaded and select it.
 Ensure it is loaded by toggling the extension on.

+Note: The extension now uses the VT323.
+I cant just include somebody else's font in this repo so I'll include the instructions to add the font.
+	You can get the font here: https://fonts.google.com/specimen/VT323 Download and unpack the font and make it so that there is a folder called VT323 with the OFL.txt and the VT323-Regular.tff inside that folder.

 # -
 Move the tab backwards
 # +
 Move the tab forwards

+# start
+Move the tab to the start

+# end
+Move the tab to the end

 # Disrcard All
 Unload all open tabs - This action frees up memory by removing all tabs from memory wihtout closing and will require a reload for the tab content to come back.

+# Download Active Session [beta]
+Download a JSON file of your open windows, tabs and groups.

+# Download Active Window
+Download a JSON file of your active window, tabs and groups.

+# Upload and Open
+Uploads and opens a JSON session.